ITS launches new alumni seminar series

 Speakers range from those who have recently started careers, and so have clear memories of their studies, to those with a wealth of industry experience who are able to showcase what can be achieved and talk about the impact that they have made to society.

-The first seminar took place last week (10th October) with a talk from Sebastián Castellanos on ‘Electric bus business models for cities in Latin America’.
+The first seminar was delivered by Sebastián Castellanos on ‘Electric bus business models for cities in Latin America’.
 Sebastián graduated in 2014 with an MSc in Transport Planning & the Environment, before returning to industry working across several developing Latin American countries.
 He later published a paper on his dissertation findings and has now returned to ITS to complete a PhD.

-The second seminar took place this week (17th October) and was presented by alumna Wee Ping Koh, who graduated in 2017 and is now Deputy Chief Specialist (Traffic Engineering) in the Road and Traffic Specialist Subgroup, for the Land Transport Authority in Singapore.
+The second seminar was presented by alumna Wee Ping Koh, who graduated in 2017 and is now Deputy Chief Specialist (Traffic Engineering) in the Road and Traffic Specialist Subgroup, for the Land Transport Authority in Singapore.

-A total of 11 seminars are already booked in for semester 1, with alumni speakers who will bring experiences from different transport disciplines, and a wealth of industry knowledge from their careers both in the UK and overseas as well as a real passion for transport that they will share with the current cohort of students.
+A total of nine seminars are already booked in for semester one, with alumni speakers who will bring experiences from different transport disciplines, and a wealth of industry knowledge from their careers both in the UK and overseas as well as a real passion for transport that they will share with the current cohort of students.

-You can find out more about each seminar by clicking the links below:
+You can find out more about each seminar and the alumni speaker by clicking the links below:

 ‘MATSim – An open-source alternative to transport planning’ – Hamish Thomas, MSc Transport Planning